tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Is the combination of the values of the terms dwc:country, dwc:stateProvince unique in the bdq:sourceAuthority?
+Is the combination of the values of the terms dwc:country, dwc:stateProvince unique in the bdqval:sourceAuthority?

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the terms dwc:country and dwc:stateProvince are bdq:Empty; COMPLIANT if the combination of values of dwc:country and dwc:stateProvince are unambiguously resolved to a single result with a child-parent relationship in the bdq:sourceAuthority and the entity matching the value of dwc:country in the bdq:sourceAuthority is an ISO 3166 country-like administrative entity in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the terms dwc:country and dwc:stateProvince are bdqval:Empty; COMPLIANT if the combination of values of dwc:country and dwc:stateProvince are unambiguously resolved to a single result with a child-parent relationship in the bdqval:sourceAuthority and the entity matching the value of dwc:country in the bdqval:sourceAuthority is an ISO 3166 country-like administrative entity in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements